mahgouba/inventoryMaster-2/replit.md

   - Successfully tested all API endpoints: GET, POST, PUT, DELETE operations working correctly
   - Added real-time data synchronization between API and frontend components
 - ✅ Comprehensive Arabic inventory management system fully functional
+- ✅ **COMPLETED: Glass Morphism Enhancement** - Made glass morphism system lighter and more transparent in card view page per user request:
+  - Increased glass-container background opacity from 0.04 to 0.08 for lighter appearance
+  - Enhanced glass-manufacturer-card transparency from 0.06 to 0.12 for better visibility
+  - Updated glass-card opacity from 0.05 to 0.1 for improved transparency
+  - Adjusted border opacity levels from 0.08-0.12 to 0.15-0.2 for cleaner glass effect
+  - Reduced shadow intensity for softer, more elegant glass morphism appearance
+  - All changes applied with hot module replacement for immediate visual feedback

 ### Previous Migration to Replit Environment - Complete Success with UI Updates (July 29, 2025)
 - ✅ Successfully completed migration from Replit Agent to standard Replit environment